nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 .. sourcecode:: bash

-  $ ./waf configure
+  $ ./ns3 configure

-If NSC has been previously built and found by waf, then you will see:
+If NSC has been previously built and found by ns3, then you will see:

 .. sourcecode:: bash